LaunchCodeEducation/data-analysis-curriculum/content/sql-part-4/reading/subqueries/_index.md

     - optional `HAVING` clause
 1. Must be wrapped in parentheses

-One of the many benefits of using subqueries is that it allows you to apply aggregate functions within a `WHERE` clause that you will see in an example below.
+One of the many benefits of using subqueries is that it allows you to apply aggregate functions within  `WHERE` clause that you will see in an example below.

 {{% notice blue Note "rocket" %}}
 The following examples will reference the tables `Movies` and `More_Movies`.
 You can view tables data here: [Movies and More_Movies table data]({{< relref "../union-intersect-except/table-data/_index.md" >}})
 {{% /notice %}}

-## Non
+## Non-Correlated Subqueries

 {{% notice blue Example "rocket" %}}
 The example below will utilize a nested subquery to return the row with the max rotten tomatoes score: